iRoTOnOT/Afterlife/README.md

-### This program is for educational purposes only.
-Use in a responsible discretion.
+### This directory is for educational purposes only.
+Use in a responsible discretion and obey all laws and regulations that you reside in.
+Do not use any of the programs against anything you do no personally own.

 ### This code is stil being written and is in the primary stages of development